amala2118/amala2118/README.md

 ## Hi there 👋

-I'm Aamla, Software engineering student.
+I'm Amala, Software engineering student.
 Exploring cybersecurity, web technologies & bug bounty hunting.
 Building skills in vulnerability assessment and ethical hacking, one CTF and commit at a time.
 Passionate about creating a safer digital world

 <a href="www.linkedin.com/in/amala-joseph-175ab321a"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>